 2. Improve the lighting

-If you can’t see, you can’t work.
+If you can’t see properly, you can’t work well.
 Poor lighting causes eye strain, headaches, fatigue, stress, and a host of other problems, both physical and mental.
-Thus, one of the easiest things you can do to boost productivity is to improve the lighting in your office.
-If possible, provide access to natural light — it’s bright, it makes people happy, and it’s free!
+One of the easiest things you can do to boost productivity is to improve the lighting in your office.
+If possible, provide access to natural light—it’s bright, it makes people happy, and it’s free!
 It also increases productivity: a study in the Journal of Clinical Sleep Medicine found that employees who sit near a window sleep better than those who don’t, and a good night’s sleep is essential for a good day’s work.
 If it isn’t feasible to put everyone near a window, install indirect lighting, which is still bright and doesn’t cause eye strain.
 Check out these photos to see what a difference indirect lighting makes.

 3. Raise the ceilings

 If you are designing a new office or are ready to renovate, consider raising your ceilings.
 Studies have found that people prefer ceilings that are 10 feet high and that higher ceilings are associated with thinking more freely.
 Would freer, more creative thinking benefit your business?
 We can’t think of a company where it wouldn’t!

-4. Paint the walls — but not white
+4. Paint the walls (as long as it’s not white)

 5. Control the noise level

-Noise is hands-down the most common office complaint, especially in open offices.
+Noise is hands-down the most common office complaint, especially in open-plan offices.
 Research has linked noise to lower productivity, more illness, more stress, lower job satisfaction and morale, and other negative effects.
 Sound masking systems get rid of unwanted sounds by distributing noise that is engineered to cover up speech.
 If you can’t install a full sound masking system, at the very least provide noise-canceling headphones.
-Want more office productivity tips?
-Download our free ebook.

 Share this Post